Patagonia, Argentina – Chile

 Visitors to the Patagonian steppe will find a huge dry flat area that stands out next to the Andes’ rich forests.
 They’ll have a chance to check out:

-• Cueva de las Manos: An ancient spot with rock paintings that’s on the UNESCO World Heritage list.
+• Cueva de las Manos: An ancient spot with rock paintings on the UNESCO World Heritage list.

 • Valdés Peninsula: Known for sea creatures like whales, seals, and orcas.